Digitz-hub/Huzlly/pickr-files/README.md

 **Why the `saved: true` condition?**
 If `colorHex` updated on every drag or cancel, Bubble would re-render the HTML element — destroying the Pickr instance and closing the popup mid-use.
 Restricting this to `saved: true` keeps the popup stable during live preview, and ensures a CANCEL/Escape revert payload (`saved: false`) never accidentally overwrites the last confirmed saved colour.

-> **No change needed if migrating from the old SAVE-button version** — this action's condition was already `saved: true`.
-Only the *trigger* for that payload moved (from a button click to a normal popup close); the Bubble-side condition stays identical.

 ---

 ### Adding more instances